/users API does not accept boolean-like String values for generate_password

 The attached patch fixes this shortcoming by using ActiveRecord's translation method directly.

-#1 Updated by Gregor Schmidt over 1 year ago
+#1 Updated by Gregor Schmidt about 4 years ago

 Please note, that since Rails 5 the way how strings are converted to booleans has changed.
 Previously anything but a small well known list of values was considered